Oxford Circus: 20th century

 The lease on the four quadrants around the interchange was due to expire in 1917, and it was determined they would need to be rebuilt.
 In 1904, the Commissioners of Woods and Forests outlined a plan to redevelop Regent Street, including Oxford Circus.
 In 1909, they invited proposals to redevelop the site.
 The new design was awarded in October 1910 to Henry Tanner, who saw off several rival designs, and was built in stages between 1913 and 1928.
 Tanner's design was inspired by 18th-century French architecture, particularly that of Ange-Jacques Gabriel.
 Each quadrant was designed to be symmetrical with the others.

 The south-eastern quadrant was completed first in 1913, before work stopped at the beginning of World War I. The north-western quadrant opened in May 1922 as the London premises for the Magasins du Louvre.
 The store was never popular and closed in 1930.
 The south-western quadrant followed in 1925 and the north-eastern in 1928.

 The new north-eastern quadrant was originally occupied by the Peter Robinson department store.
 An extension to the store was added to the original quadrant building in 1924.
 During World War II, it was badly damaged by bombs in September 1940 but survived owing to its steel frame construction and was quickly repaired to a high standard.
 The BBC requisitioned part of the block and it saw significant use in overseas broadcasting during the war.
 It was sold to the London Co-operative Society in 1944.
-Through a series of buyouts and mergers, Peter Robinson became Topshop, which occupied the site until January 2021, after it went into liquidation.
+In 1969, the fourth floor of the Peter Robinson department store was leased by producer George Martin's Associated Independent Recording company, which opened the first AIR Studios recording complex there the following year, with the studio operating in this location until 1991.
+Through a series of buyouts and mergers, Peter Robinson became Topshop, which occupied the site until 2020, after it went into liquidation.
 It was the flagship store of the franchise, covering four floors and attracting around 28,000 shoppers a day, half of whom would buy something.

 The buildings are constructed of Portland stone with a cladding steel frame and slate roofs.
 They have been Grade II listed since 1973.